traefikturkey/onramp/README.md

 make restart
 ```

-to create a new service:
+To create a new service:
 ```
 make create-service name-of-service
 ```

-this will create a file in /services-available that is built using the service.template
+This will create a file in /services-available that is built using the service.template

 ## Docker Overrides

-Several docker overrides are included that allow extending the functionallity of existing services to add features like NFS mounted media directories and Intel Quicksync or Nvidia GPU support to the Plex and Jellyfin containers
+Several docker overrides are included that allow extending the functionallity of existing services to add features like NFS mounted media directories and Intel Quicksync or Nvidia GPU support to the Plex and Jellyfin containers.

-to list avaliable overrides:
+To list avaliable overrides:
 ```
 make list-overrides
 ```

-to enable an override:
+To enable an override:
 ```
 make enable-override plex-nfs
 make restart
 ```

-to disable and override:
+To disable an override:
 ```
 make disable-override plex-nfs
 make restart